-Derrick practices law primarily in Durham, NC, where he has resided since 2002.
-He attended Duke University as an undergrad, majoring in Philosophy and History.
+Derrick practices law in North Carolina, where he has resided since 2002.
+He attended Duke University as an undergraduate, majoring in Philosophy and History.
 Derrick taught ESL and worked as a window washer before deciding to attend law school.
 While at law school, he was on a law journal and participated in internships with local governments, performing a wide variety of legal work.
 In 2011 Derrick graduated first in his class from the Evening Program, a four-year course of study at the North Carolina Central University School of Law.
-Upon being licensed to practice law in North Carolina, he immediately opened his solo law practice to serve the Triangle area.
-He is a member of the National Association of Counsel for Children (NACC), the American Immigration Lawyers Association (AILA), the American Bar Association (ABA), the North Carolina Bar Association (NCBA), and the 14th Judicial District (Durham County, NC) Bar Association.
+Upon being licensed to practice law in North Carolina, he immediately opened his solo law practice to serve the Triangle area and Central North Carolina.
+He is a member of the National Association of Counsel for Children (NACC), the American Immigration Lawyers Association (AILA), the American Bar Association (ABA), the North Carolina Bar Association (NCBA), and the 15B-Judicial District (Orange County, NC) Bar Association.
 He is licensed to practice in the State Courts of North Carolina, as well as the Federal Courts for the Eastern, Middle, and Western Districts of North Carolina, the U.S. Court of Appeals for the Fourth Circuit, and the Supreme Court of the United States.

 Because Derrick believes that giving back to the community is his most important calling, he has volunteered his time and energy in a wide variety of ways.
 He takes on a number of matters Pro Bono with his firm as his primary public service, and he also volunteers with various community service and legal education projects.
 He also frequently serves as a volunteer judge for Mock Trial competitions.
 He served for years as a volunteer Guardian ad Litem for children in Juvenile Abuse/Neglect/Dependency court, and took on several Pro Bono appeals on behalf of children.
 His other significant Pro Bono activities have previously included taking cases from the US Committee for Refugees and Immigrants, the NC Immigrant Rights Project, Justice Matters, and the Charlotte School of Law Immigration Clinic, and he had also given time to the Lawyer on the Line project of Legal Aid of NC and the NC Bar Association, providing free advice to low income earners.